Notes on data-driven output-feedback control of linear MIMO systems: Introduction

 For instance, in \cite{Berberich22_PMK}, where robust output-feedback controllers based on a non-minimal state are designed, the authors restrict the class of LTI systems to those for which $p\ell=n$, where $p$ is the number of outputs, $\ell$ is the lag (observability index) and $n$ is the order of some minimal realization of the system.
 This is restrictive, however, since in general it holds that $p\ell\geq n$ (see \cite{Willems86} for details).
 The restriction to the class of systems with $p\ell=n$ was made in \cite{Berberich22_PMK} as otherwise the proposed method would no longer be applicable.
 In \cite{Koch22} and \cite{jo2022data}, it was noted that certain rank conditions on the data (see \cite[Eq.
 (81)]{Persis20}) are not met in the MIMO case.
 Such rank conditions are crucial since they are typically employed as sufficient conditions for the design of stabilizing output-feedback controllers (as, e.g., in \cite{Persis20, Dai23}, compare also Section~\ref{sec_intro} below), without which the design procedure is no longer clear.
 For the purposes of their work, \cite{Koch22} shows that, although the data matrix does not have full row rank, it still spans the entire input-output trajectory space and, hence, can be used for verifying dissipativity properties of systems from data.
 In contrast, \cite{jo2022data} proposes to treat MIMO systems as $p$ parallel multi-input single-output (MISO) systems in order to formulate a data-driven predictive control scheme.
-However, none of the two reformulations overcomes the violation of the above-mentioned rank conditions on the data.
+Similarly, \cite{hu2023data} constructs a (fictitious) single-output channel as a linear combination of the true outputs while preserving observability but requires that the system has distinct poles.
+None of the above reformulations, however, overcomes the violation of the previously-mentioned rank conditions on the data.
 In \cite{berberich_terminalMPC}, an alternative non-minimal state has been proposed for which satisfaction of such a rank condition can be guaranteed for the special case of $p\ell=n$.
-In this paper, we address the general MIMO case (for which $p\ell\geq n$ in general) by constructing a different non-minimal state vector from data and show that suitable rank conditions are met, thereby facilitating the data-driven design of output-feedback controllers.
+In this note, we address the general MIMO case (for which $p\ell\geq n$ in general) by constructing a different non-minimal state vector from data and show that suitable rank conditions are met, thereby facilitating the data-driven design of output-feedback controllers.
+In particular, the proposed non-minimal state is such that it allows for application of techniques that were originally developed in the literature for direct data-based analysis and control using input-state data, see, e.g., \cite{Persis20, vanWaarde20_inf, Florian23, berberich2020robust, Lopez21}.